Welcome to Parkwood Middle School's Media Center!

 The Library Staff

-- If you have overdue books, you may only check out one until the others are returned
+- If you have overdue books, you may only check out two more until the others are returned

 - Students are expected to pay for lost or damaged books

 - Overdue notices will be sent home with report cards

 Book Recommendations for PWMS